An official website of the United States government

 The South Fork Owyhee River flows north through the Owyhee desert, joining the river's East Fork in southwestern Idaho.
 River-running in rafts and kayaks through the steep-walled canyon is the most popular recreational activity from late March through early June.

-Overview The South Fork Owyhee River enters Idaho from the north enclosed within a 550 foot deep canyon.
+The South Fork Owyhee River enters Idaho from the north enclosed within a 550 foot deep canyon.
 The canyon is both basalt and rhyolite.
 Within the canyon there are beautiful rock pinnacles and hoodoos.
-This stretch of river is...
+This stretch of river is known...

-Overview The South Fork of the Snake River flows for 66 miles across southeastern Idaho, through high mountain valleys, rugged canyons, and broad flood plains to its confluence with the Henrys Fork of the Snake near the Menan Buttes.
-It...
+The South Fork of the Snake River flows for 66 miles across southeastern Idaho, through high mountain valleys, rugged canyons, and broad flood plains to its confluence with the Henrys Fork of the Snake near the Menan Buttes.
+It flows...

 This BLM site features a concrete boat ramp and separate raft launch facilities.
 There is a large pool to launch boats and a back channel for rafts.
-The water at the raft launch is swift and the last couple steps...
+The river has roller coaster waves and turbulent water upstream.
+Motorized boats beware...

 This BLM site features a narrow concrete boat ramp.
-There is a tight turn around to reach the boat launch.
 The current is a little swift by the boat ramp.
 Watch for underwater hazards near the access.
-Facilities and Services...
+Users of this BLM site are required to fill out a self-issue permit and...

 Located in south central Idaho, the South Hills offer recreational opportunities for hiking, mountain biking, and horseback riding.
 Winter activities also include snowshoeing and cross-country skiing.